-1 class and 2 lab hr/wk, 2 cr.
 Continues the use of vector graphic software Adobe Illustrator.
 Includes practical Instruction in advanced tools, layers, colors, visual effects, symbols, and output.
 Prerequisite: VC139 with a grade of C or better; or consent of instructor.

-VC147 Cascading Style Sheets
+VC147 Cascading Style Sheets 1 class hr/wk and 2 lab hr/wk, 2 cr.

-1 class and 2 lab hr/wk, 2 cr.
 Introduces the syntax and use of Cascading Style Sheets, the presentation language for layout and styling of Web pages.
 Covers creating basic layouts, formatting text, implementing background images, applying simple animations and visual effects, and targeting designs for different devices.
 Prerequisite: Previous computer experience; or consent of instructor.

-VC224 Layout 1: Page Design 2 class and 4 lab hr/wk, 4 cr.
+VC224 Layout 1: Page Design 2 class hr/wk and 4 lab hr/wk, 4 cr.

 Introduces the basics of page, layout emphasizing the grid.
 Includes assignments focusing on common challenges in digital page layout, and developing both technical and creative thinking skills.
-Prerequisite: VC114 and ART224, each with a grade of C or better; or consent of instructor.
+Prerequisite: VC115 and ART224, each with a grade of C or better; or consent of instructor.